-I wish to express my appreciation to all the people who played a major role in editing process of this Geography teacher's guide for Senior two.
+I wish to express my appreciation to all the people who played a major role in the editing process of this Geography Teacher's Guide for Senior Two.
 It would not have been successful without their active participation.

 Special thanks are given to those who gave their time to read and refine this textbook to meet the needs of competence based curriculum.
-I owe gratitude to different Universities and schools in Rwanda that allowed their staff to work with REB to edit this book.
+I owe gratitude to different universities and schools in Rwanda that allowed their staff to work with REB to edit this book.
 I therefore, wish to extend my sincere gratitude to lecturers, teachers, illustrators, designers and all other individuals whose efforts in one way or the other contributed to the success of this edition.

-Finally, my word of gratitude goes to the Rwanda Education Board staff particularly those from Curriculum, Teaching and Learning Resources Department who were involved in the whole process of editorial work.
+Finally, my word of gratitude goes to the Rwanda Basic Education Board's staff particularly those from the Curriculum, Teaching and Learning Resources Department who were involved in the whole process of editorial work.